mobicast/mobicast-cocoapods/README.md

 For correct work of the framework, you need to add `UIViewControllerBasedStatusBarAppearance` in your application's `Info.plist` and set it to Type: Boolean and Value: `NO`.

 ##### Discovery Widget
-To embed the Discovery Widget in your view controller, you just need to write the code below passing the player token that you have been given by the Mobicast Account Team:
+To embed the Discovery Widget in your view controller, you just need to write the code below passing the player token that you have been given by the Mocha Account Team:

 ```swift
 var discovery: DiscoveryWidget?